-This second semester course supports emerging teachers as they plan for effective instruction, integrating literacy and social studies.
+This course supports candidates as they plan for effective instruction, integrating literacy and social studies.
 Using the most current State adopted ELA/ELD and History/Social Science standards and frameworks as a foundation, candidates will develop and sequence lessons that engage and support all learners using developmentally appropriate instructional strategies and assessments.
 Candidates learn to create student tasks that are aligned to standards-based learning goals.
 Additionally, analysis of student work to inform instruction, reflection and communication about student progress will be a focus.

-EDUC232 Universal Lesson Design in STEM(3)
+EDUC232 Universal Lesson Design in STEM (3)